pagehop/api.pagehopapp.com/source/docs-browsing.md

 Lets see some awesome examples!

-### Reference for Twitter Bootstrap's component Navbar
+### Reference for Twitter Bootstrap component Navbar

 ![](/docs-browsing-resources/bootstrap-navbar-docs.png)